Comparisons and Guide to Everything You Should Know Before Buying a Dyson Cordless Vacuum

 - the Dyson V7 HEPA-version. normally V7’s do not come with HEPA.
 I also couldn’t find this version on Amazon except for the refurbished version (benefit: it’s a great price!) and a handheld only, so they are likely phasing it out as well

-- the Dyson V8’s and Dyson V10’s both come standard with HEPA
+- the Dyson V8’s , Dyson V10’s, and Dyson V11 all come standard with HEPA

 Dyson V10 vs Shark F80 ION2x